frdr-dfdr/frdr_policies/docs/en/terms_of_use.md

 * utilize, in any manner, the Site or Service to send unsolicited or unauthorized advertising, promotional materials, junk mail, spam, chain letters, pyramid schemes, or any other form of duplicative or unsolicited messages, whether commercial or otherwise;

-* use the Site or Service to harvest, collect, gather or assemble information or data regarding Users, Submitters or other persons, including e-mail addresses, without their consent;
+* use the Site or Service to harvest, collect, gather or assemble information or data regarding Users, Submitters or other persons, including e-mail addresses, without their permission;

+* intentionally re-identify any individual, group, organization, or any other entity, whose de-identified or anonymized data is included in the Content;

 * interfere with, disrupt, or create an undue burden on servers or networks connected to the Site or Service, or violate the regulations, policies or procedures of such networks;